rabbah/nimbella-cli/doc/README.md

-# How To Use the Nimbella Command Line Tool
+# How To Use the Nimbella Platform
 <main>
 This document provides information about the Nimbella Command Line Tool, called nim, and its Command Line Interface (CLI).
 There are also several [Nimbella demo projects at GitHub](https://github.com/nimbella/demo-projects) that you can try out.